 - By the blood stream.

 Types of cancer

-Carcinomas are malignant tumours that arise from cells lining the surfaces of the body.
-For example, a cancer of the lining of the stomach is termed a carcinoma, as is cancer arising from cells lining the breast ducts.
+Carcinomas are malignant tumours that grow from cells lining the surfaces of the body.
+For example, a cancer of the lining of the stomach is called a carcinoma, as is cancer arising from cells lining the breast ducts.
 These are often just called cancers.

 Sarcomas are malignant tumours that arise out of cells in the supporting structures of the body (e.g. bone, muscle and cartilage).